smritipradhan/node-farm/README.md

 # node-farm

-Simple Project using Node .
+Simple Project using Node in which we create a WebServer , include routings and build a simple API and work with HTML Templating